Organisms and Environment (PhD/MPhil/MD)

 - Epidemiology and pathogenesis, including medically important bacteria

-- Seminar Programme: The Organisms and Environment Division has an active seminar programme to enable postgraduate students to meet top international researchers and also present their own research (see our website)
+- Seminar Programme: The Organisms and Environment Division has an active seminar programme to enable postgraduate students to meet top international researchers and also present their own research

 For details of ongoing projects and collaborations, please visit the web pages of individual Organisms and Environment Division members.